Texas gunman wore ‘Right Wing Death Squad’ patch as he killed eight at mall

 Texas mall shooting: Dashcam captures moment gunman opens fire

-A gunman who murdered eight people in a mass shooting at a Texas outlet mall wore a “Right Wing Death Squad” patch on his chest and had white supremacist beliefs, says a report.
+A gunman who murdered eight people in a mass shooting at a Texas outlet mall wore a “Right Wing Death Squad” patch on his chest and may have held white supremacist beliefs, says a report.

 Mauricio Garcia, 33, jumped out of a silver car and opened fire on a crowd of shoppers with an AR-15 rifle on Saturday afternoon at the Allen Premium Outlets in the city of Allen.

-Now investigators are looking at the shooter’s far-right political beliefs as a motive for the shooting, people familiar with the investigation told The Washington Post.
+Now investigators are looking at the shooter’s possible far-right political beliefs as a motive for the shooting, people familiar with the investigation told The Washington Post.

 No official motivation for the killings has been given by police, but sources told the newspaper that Garcia had an “RWDS” patch on his chest, which stands for “Right Wing Death Squad.”
 The phrase is popular with neo-Nazis, white supremacists and right-wing extremists, the newspaper reported.